Italy plays down prospects it will tap EU rescue funds

 Burdened with 2 trillion euros of debt and in the grip of recession, Italy has seen its debt costs track Spain’s higher as Madrid struggles to retain market access amid budget troubles.

-However, he also called for Germany and the EU to “cut some slack for those countries who are following European guidelines precisely”.
-He did not elaborate on what he had in mind.

-“I’ll stay in office if all goes according to plan until April 2013, and I hope that I can help rescue Italy from financial ruin with moral support from some European friends, especially Germany,” Monti said.

-Monti lobbied his euro zone partners in June to set up a “flexible and efficient” mechanism to intervene in bond markets to stabilize yields.
+Prime Minister Mario Monti lobbied his euro zone partners in June to set up a “flexible and efficient” mechanism to intervene in bond markets to stabilise yields.
 He has since hinted that Rome may be interested in using this instrument, when ready, to cope with the mounting market pressure on Italian bonds.

 While the implementation of ESM is blocked until September pending a German High Court ruling, on Thursday ECB President Mario Draghi indicated the ECB may start buying government bonds in cooperation with the euro zone bailout funds - but not before September, and only if countries ask to use the euro zone rescue funds and accept strict conditions and supervision.